 Are you currently planning your next conference event?
 Having trouble coming up with unique ideas and picturing the results in your mind’s eye?
 Well, take a break, give yourself five minutes of breathing room, and imagine this: your product launch, scavenger hunt, or happy hour teeming with attendees.
 In fact, the event is nearing maximum capacity — instead of worrying about drawing more people in, you’re concerned you might soon have to start turning people away!

 Everyone in the room is smiling, expressing excitement and surprise at the event’s cool and unexpected offerings — such as drinks, decor, souvenirs, and engaging presentations.
 Attendees are snapping tons of photos and bragging to their friends via Twitter, Facebook, and Instagram that they’re at your exclusive event.

-But if, instead, you go with a high-quality and non-traditional venue — i.e., spaces with plenty of natural light, hip and comfortable seating, outdoor space with fresh air, features like open kitchens, and other unexpected touches — you’re well on your way to hosting a memorable conference event.
+But if, instead, you go with a high-quality and non-traditional venue — i.e., spaces with plenty of natural light, exposed brick, stylish decor, outdoor space with fresh air, features like open kitchens, and other unexpected touches — you’re well on your way to hosting a memorable conference event.

 1. Raising brand awareness on social media